cl-/AngryPlanets/README.md

 JSON Format
 ---------------
-The JSON Format can be found in the default.json file.
+An example of the JSON Format can be found in the default.json file.
 It is pasted below for your convenience but the one below has no indentation.
 So please use the proper one in the default.json file.
 NOTE: Please note that the "image" in your custom Json file should be the FULL URL PATH of the image.